What is a ‘Clearance’ phone?

 How good is the internet on mobile phones?

-Our 3G (and our new 4G rollout) network has been designed for using mobile internet, unlike 2G networks.
-This means that with us here at Three, it’s easy for our customers to get the very best from the mobile internet on your phone.
+Three's 3G and 4G network has been designed for using mobile internet, unlike 2G networks.
+This means that it’s easy for Three customers to get the very best from the mobile internet on your phone.

 Some benefits of our 3G/4G network on your handset: